Anshul-404/PNPT-Obs-Vault/Obsidian Vault/PNPT/LPE/Capstones/UltraTech - THM/Initial Foothold.md

-- Since we can ping our IP, if we can inject our code in IP, we can get a reverse shell [[Enumeration]]
+- Since we can ping our IP, if we can inject our code in IP, we can get a reverse shell [[PNPT/LPE/Capstones/UltraTech - THM/Enumeration]]

 # Python reverse shell
 ----